ecfm/CMU-MultimodalSDK/README.md

-## The datasets are not available for download for maintenance reasons, please come back later! ##
+## The datasets are not currently available for download until 01/18/2018.
+Please check the ACL 2018 workshop page: http://multicomp.cs.cmu.edu/multimodalacl2018 ##

 # CMU-MultimodalDataSDK